 I am non-judgmental and supportive.
 All are welcome by me for us to find a way through their issues and conflicts toward safe and secure loving relationships.

-If you're ready to explore couples therapy with one of us, Stephen or Joseph, call or email to make an initial consultation.
+If you're ready to explore couples therapy with me, call or email to make an initial consultation.